 - Line Cooks

 - Executive Chef

-Not every restaurant hires people for all these positions.
-Many medium-size eateries have no need to use a chef de partie at all.
-In a small diner, the prep cook, butcher and line cook might be the same person.
-Only a very big and upscale restaurant will have a large enough budget to employ so many professional cooks to perform each of these jobs.
+Not every restaurant hires people for all of these positions.
+Many medium-sized eateries have no need for a chef de partie at all.
+In a small diner, the prep cook, butcher, and line cook might be the same person.
+Only very big and upscale restaurants will have large enough budget to employ individual professional cooks to perform each of these jobs.